About the listing

 The trail provides an important connective corridor for native animals.
 The relationship between native wildlife and the trail is creatively interpreted by a display housed in the Timboon Railway Shed Distillery.
 This building along with the old ticket office forms the southern terminus of stage 1 of the trail.

-There are many remnant trestle bridges along the Camperdown Timboon Rail Trail many covered in moss and surrounded by ferns offering great photo opportunities along the way.
+There are many remnant trestle bridges along the Camperdown Timboon Rail Trail covered in moss and surrounded by ferns offering great photo opportunities along the way.

 Dogs are permitted on leashes along the rail trail, click here for more information.